ConfSched/ConfSched/docs/admin.md

 Create the database for the ConfSched app.
 We named the database <code>confsched</code> but you may name it whatever you like.

+First, start up mysql:

+<code> mysql -u <username> -p</code>

+Inside of mysql, run the following to create the database:
 <code>create database confsched;</code>

-After the database has been created, run the following:
+After the database has been created, run the following in the root of your web folder (or whever you want it to go):

 <code>git clone https://github.com/ConfSched/ConfSched.git</code>

 Switch to the newly cloned project.

 <code>cd ConfSched</code>

+Note: From here on out, all file paths are assumed to be relative to the ConfSched directory unless otherwise noted.

 You'll need to create the <code>.env.php</code> file.
 This file will contain sensitive information such as passwords.
 It is configured in the <code>.gitignore</code> file to not be tracked by Git.
 Your <code>.env.php</code> file should be in the root folder of your project.